romange/blog/content/post/gaia_mr.md

 A mapreduce algorithm is a glorified `GroupBy` or `HashJoin` operation from the DB world.
 Its purpose is to go over (big) data (how I hate this term!) and transform it in such a way that pieces of information dispersed across different sources could be grouped for further processing.

-One of the big advantages of Mapreduce framework is that it allows a clean separation between low-level algorithms like multi-threading, multi-machine communication, disk-based algorithms, external data structures, efficient I/O optimization on one side, and user-provided pipeline logic on the other side.
+One of the big advantages of Mapreduce framework is that it allows a clean separation between low-level mechanics like multi-threading, multi-machine communication, disk-based algorithms, external data structures, efficient I/O optimization, etc - on one side, and user-provided pipeline logic on the other side.
 Another advantage is virtualization of resources that allows the framework to run over multiple CPUs, multiple disks and machines in a way that is semi-transparent to a user.

 In other words, a user may focus on his high-level processing task.
 All this of course as long as his algorithm can be modeled with one or more MapReduce steps.